 We’re back from the Intermission just to be rewinded centuries back and we can see the Eastmancolor version of the dude’s Sepia toned hallucinations that he has as an affect of those conduction shocks.
 So there’s the prophecy of the aligning planets causing trouble and some Babar-esque emperor Sher Khan trying to invade Udaigarh.

-And amongst this, there is a Buzkashi like competiton between our dude, who is now called Kala Bhairava [ whatta cool name ] and the C-i-C Billa [ Jo Apna Mooh Nahi Rakhta Khulla ].
+And there is a Buzkashi like competiton between our dude, who is now called Kala Bhairava [ whatta cool name ] and the C-i-C Billa [ Jo Apna Mooh Nahi Rakhta Khulla ].

-Some breathtaking action scenes in a white desert near Udaipur or in Ramoji Film city with a Quick Sand gulping down people and carts, adrenaline levels are surely very high.
+Some breathtaking action scenes in a white desert near Udaipur or in Ramoji Film city with a Quick Sand gulping down people and carts; adrenaline levels are surely very high.
 Gandalf’s Shadowfax can retire now as Badshah saves the day.
 And by the rules of filmi-politics, Kala Bhairava wins the race, the crown princess before a colosseum filled with CGI cloned people.
 And shame shame for Billa.

 But the Royal Purohit reminds us of the danger that is knocking on the door.
-The planetary alignment needs to be dealt with and hence, the princess and the bunch of royal dudes and dudettes along with Kala Bhairava and the Purohit head to the place where the Puja is to be held.
-Now look at that huge idol of Lord Shiva – how magnificiently grand is that!
+The planetary alignment needs to be dealt with.
+And hence, the princess and the bunch of royal dudes and dudettes along with Kala Bhairava and the Purohit head to the place where the Puja is to be held.
+Now look at that huge idol of Lord Shiva – how magnificently grand is that!
 And this is where the Princess decides to let her emotions take over.
 But not for long, coz Billa aided by Sher Khan are here to interrupt.
 And naughty Billa wants the Princess to give him a lapdance.
 Very wrong Billa, you’re gonna be so screwed…twice.
 So, let the games begin and the bodycount too.

 Our dude proves time and again why he is from the Bhairava clan by slicing, dicing and gliding over the Shaitan ki Fauj who IMHO resemble the orks minus the bad teeth.
 Kala Bhairava even takes a sort of an Avatar of Lord Shiva (?) with all the multi-arm and multi-weaponry.
 You have to see it to believe it man!